ShriD123/ShriD123/README.md

 ### Hi there 👋

+Blurb On Each Repo:
+LangevinSim & Microrheology -- Data Analysis for a Princeton Uni research group; I made this in 2019 summer.

+Algorithms -- Personal practice area for implementing algorithms in various settings.
+Please refer to this for my most recent coding style / structure.
+A greater explanation on each of the projects are provided in the ReadME files of this repo.

+ME134 & SLAM -- Caltech Robotics Projects I did during my senior year (2022).

 <!--
 **ShriD123/ShriD123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.